 This is a delicious wine styled to be both plush and pretty.
 First is the rich ruby color with glass-staining extraction.
 Then the aromas of red berries and tarragon traced by a whiff of black pepper.
-The fruit keeps up the action on the palate, with plum and raspberry the most predominate flavors.
+The fruit keeps up the action on the palate, with plum and raspberry the most predominant flavors.
 A savory note of wet clay and rusted farm equipment keeps the wine from going simple.
 An element of lemon oil and spice moves into the finish.
 The fruit keeps on coming.

 One key point of information is not mentioned on the label: this wine is sourced from Casa Lapostolle’s Apalta Vineyard in the Apalta sub-region of Colchagua Valley.
 It is a beautiful forested region in the foothills of the Andes, just a few hours south of Santiago.
-Only six wineries are permitted to have vineyards in the region; the vast majority of the hills are protected from all further development.
+Only six wineries are permitted to have vineyards in the region; the vast majority of the hills are protected from further development.